Flaherty & Crumrine Total Return Fund Inc. (NYSE:FLC) Plans $0.12 Monthly Dividend

-Flaherty & Crumrine Total Return Fund Inc. (NYSE:FLC – Get Rating) declared a monthly dividend on Thursday, April 21st, Zacks reports.
-Stockholders of record on Monday, May 23rd will be paid a dividend of 0.122 per share on Tuesday, May 31st.
-This represents a $1.46 dividend on an annualized basis and a dividend yield of 7.71%.
-The ex-dividend date is Friday, May 20th.
+Flaherty & Crumrine Total Return Fund Inc. (NYSE:FLC – Get Rating) announced a monthly dividend on Tuesday, April 26th, Wall Street Journal reports.
+Stockholders of record on Friday, July 22nd will be given a dividend of 0.122 per share on Friday, July 29th.
+This represents a $1.46 annualized dividend and a dividend yield of 7.91%.
+The ex-dividend date is Thursday, July 21st.

 Flaherty & Crumrine Total Return Fund Inc is a closed-ended balanced mutual fund launched and managed by Flaherty & Crumrine Incorporated.
 The fund invests in the public equity and fixed income markets of the United States.
 It seeks to invest in stocks of companies operating across utilities and banking sectors.